2023 Concours Judging

 Concours Judging will be uncomplicated and a pleasurable experience.
 As we evaluate your vehicle, we will consider many factors including authenticity, condition and overall presence.
-If you do not want your vehicle judged, make sure you indicate this during registration.
+If you do not want your vehicle judged, make sure you indicate this during registration and confirm this at the check in tent.

 It is important we have an accurate phone number to reach you on the day of the event.

 We ask that the owner be present during judging.
 (Judging will take place between 9am – 12pm) The judges will ask the owner to open the doors, hood, trunk and glove boxes of the vehicle.
-Hoods should be left closed after judging.
+Hoods should be left closed after judging until judging has ended.
 Windows and convertible tops (if applicable) should be up for judging.

 For the safety of others, please follow these rules: